Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Method

-For each keypoint $K_i$, we have now an encoding vector $\featVec_i$.
-We use these vectors as input to the encoder part of a transformer.
-The self-attention modules~\cite{Vaswani} of the encoder model the relationship between the keypoints and create global context-aware features that help the transformer associate each keypoint with a hand joint.
-To help the encoder model such relationships, we also consider an auxiliary joint association loss that will be detailed in Section~\ref{sec:ki_loss}.
-The transformer decoder predicts the 3D poses of the joints using learned joint queries.
-We detail which representations we use exactly for the 3D poses and their corresponding loss functions in Section~\ref{sec:pose_rep_loss}.
+For each keypoint $K_i$, we have now an encoding vector $\featVec_i \in \mathbb{R}^{256}$.
+We use these vectors as input to the multi-layer, multi-head self-attention module with $N_{SA}$ layers.
+The self-attention~\cite{Vaswani} helps to model the relationship between the keypoints and create global context-aware feature $\mathcal{G}_i \in \mathbb{R}^{256}$, for each keypoint.
+Such context-aware features are necessary to associate the keypoints with different joint types using a ``keypoint-joint association'' loss we denote $\calL_\text{KI}$.
+As a result of $\calL_\text{KI}$, the keypoint features also now encode the joint identity information along with the localized CNN image features.

-Unlike previous works~\cite{detr, zhu2021deformable, Huang2020HandTransformerNS} where the learned queries input to the transformer decoder represent positional embedding, our learned queries embed the joint \emph{identities}.
-As in a standard non-autoregressive transformer decoder~\cite{detr,zhu2021deformable,Huang2020HandTransformerNS,Huang2020HOTNetNT}, the joint queries are transformed through a series of self-attention and cross-attention modules in the decoder.
-For each joint query, the cross-attention module in the decoder \textit{soft-selects} the encoder features that best represent the joint being queried and transforms them.
-The transformed features are then fed to an MLP with 2 layers and a linear projection layer to predict joint-related pose parameters.
-Similar to \cite{detr}, the pose is predicted after each decoder layer using MLPs with shared weights.
+The identity of keypoint $k$ is defined by $(h_k, j_k)$, where $h_k$ is the hand identity (left or right) and $j_k$ is the joint index.
+We also use an additional `background' identity for keypoints that are falsely detected.
+The keypoint identity is predicted using a feed-forward network~(FFN) consisting of a 2-layer MLP, a linear projection layer and a softmax layer.
+We use the cross-entropy loss for $\calL_\text{KI}$:

-Along with the joint queries, we use an additional learned query to predict: \begin{itemize} \item the relative translation $T_{L\rightarrow R}$ between the hands; \item the 10-D MANO hand shape parameters $\beta$; \item the weak perspective camera model~\cite{Boukhayma, Angjoo} parameters~(scale $s_c \in \mathbb{R}^+$ and 2D translation $t_c \in \mathbb{R}^2$).
-This model projects a 3D point $M$ into a 2D point $m$ as $m = s_c \Pi(M) + t_c$, where $\Pi(M)$ is the orthographic projection.
-We use this projection for a loss term during training as explained below and its predicted parameters for visualization of the predicted poses. \end{itemize} We do not use specific loss terms for these predictions, but they are used in the estimation of poses.
-In the next subsection, we provide details about the different representations we consider for the 3D hand poses and their corresponding losses.
+where $(h_i^*,j_i^*)$ are the ground truth identities and $\text{CE}$ denotes the cross-entropy loss.
+To obtain the ground truth identity for the detected keypoints, we associate them at training time with the closest reprojection of a ground truth 3D joint, if the distance is below a threshold $\gamma$.
+If there are no reprojected joints within a distance of $\gamma$, the keypoint is assigned to the background class.
+We empirically set $\gamma = 3$~pixels in our experiments.
+Similar to \cite{detr}, the keypoint identities are predicted after each layer of self-attention module using FFNs with shared weights and the loss is applied to predictions of each layer.